 2.14

-Modernize the Mineral Tenure Act in consultation and co-operation with First Nations and First Nations organizations.
+Modernize the Mineral Tenure Act in consultation and cooperation with First Nations and First Nations organizations.

-Ministry of Mining and Critical Minerals
+Lead Ministry: Mining and Critical Minerals

 Year started